-Sandi Pershing (SP): Continuing education departments are driven to keep our universities on the cutting edge of innovation and relevancy.
+Sandi Pershing (SP): Continuing education departments are driven by the need to keep our universities on the cutting edge of innovation and relevancy.
 We’re driven by the changing demands of our learners and our institutions.

 In CE, our learners’ expectations are constantly changing, which requires us to approach things from an innovative mindset.
 We never truly catch up, but that’s part of the culture.